watzon/wsl-proxy/README.md

 ## Auto-generating proxy files from /usr/bin/

-Run the `gen-proxies.cmd` script to automatically generate proxies from all the files contained in the WSL /usr/bin/ folder.
+Run the `proxygen.cmd` script to automatically generate proxies.

+Usage:
+* (No args): `proxygen`
+Prompts you to enter program names from stdin (press CTRL-D when done).
+* (Redirect from file): `proxygen < program_name_file`
+Same as above, but reads program names from a file.
+* (Specify args on command line): `proxygen program1 program2 ...`

+Examples:
+`proxygen gcc g++`
+`proxygen /usr/bin/foo`
+`proxygen /usr/bin/*`
+`proxygen /usr/bin/* /bin/*`

+Program names will be resolved to absolute paths, if they exist.
+Otherwise, the program name will be used as is.

 A subfolder named `.\autogen` will be created, and all the autogenned proxy files will be placed here.